Is Your Child Ready for Kindergarten?

 Some children may be ready to begin kindergarten earlier than others.
 Durham Public Schools has established procedures for evaluating if a child is ready to begin kindergarten early.
 For a four-year-old child to be admitted into kindergarten, they must have reached their fourth birthday by April 16 of the instructional year for admission.

 Phase I: Intent to Apply and Evaluation

-Intent to Apply:
+Intent to Apply

 Note: Obtaining the aptitude and achievement assessment results is the sole responsibility of the parent(s)/guardian(s) and undertaken at their expense; DPS does not provide any screening for the purpose of early admission to kindergarten.